johndunne2019/Machine-Learning-and-Statistics-Project-2020/README.md

 ## Virtual Environment

-This repository contains a server which should be run in a virtual environment.

-Error importing tensorflow have to investigate further.

-ImportError: DLL load failed while importing _pywrap_tensorflow_internal: A dynamic link library (DLL) initialization routine failed.

-conda install tensorflow solves the issue  - https://stackoverflow.com/questions/49932993/importerror-dll-load-failed-a-dynamic-link-library-dll-initialization-routin
+I created a virtual environment on my machine.
+In this virtual environment I installed the required packages for running this repository and populated the requirements.txt file with the command pip freeze > requirements.txt.

+I added the venv to my .gitignore file so it would not be pushed to Github.

-## Instructions to create and run a virtual environment for the first time on your machine
+### Instructions to create and run a virtual environment for the first time on your machine

+I have included below the instructions to create a venv and get it up and running on your local machine.

 #### The command to install a virtual environment on your machine for the first time is:

-python -m venv venv
+* python -m venv venv

 #### To activate the virtual environment:

-.\venv\Scripts\activate.bat
+* .\venv\Scripts\activate.bat

 #### Install the required packages: